ji-zai/personal-site/content/essays/truth.md

 So I ask you.
 No, I beg you.
 Please force me to update my world view to be closer to the truth.
 I have no choice but to ask you to do this.

 ---

+Humans didn't invent money, money invented itself through humans as a logical consequence of the nature of a human.
+There was no other way.
+With enough time it was bound to happen.

+The only way to develop free will is to shift the craving to reduce pain from an external to internal process.